Kazys Pakštas: 1925–1939: Return to Lithuania

 Invited by the Faculty of Theology and Philosophy of the University of Lithuania in 1925, Pakštas returned to Lithuania in autumn and taught various disciplines of geography.
 In 1925, he became an associate professor and in 1929 a professor.
 In 1931, he was transferred to the Faculty of Mathematics and Natural Sciences as head of the geography department.
 From 1928 to 1931, he would teach geography at the University of Latvia.

 Pakštas was a traveller – he visited Brazil in 1927, Palestine and the USSR in 1933.
-From 1930 to 1931, he went on an expedition around Africa with the purpose of finding a suitable territory for a Lithuanian colony, which would serve as a semi-independent state for Lithuanians in case of a potential threat in their homeland.
+From 1930 to 1931, he went on an expedition around Africa to find a suitable territory for a Lithuanian colony, which would serve as a semi-independent state for Lithuanians in case of a potential threat in their homeland.
 He visited almost all European countries.
 However, Pakštas focused on his scientific work as well: he determined the climatic zones of Lithuania and started doing systematic research on lakes.

 He distinguished himself as one of the most active founders of various public organizations.
 Since 1926 Pakštas was a member of the Lithuanian Catholic Academy of Science while in 1939 he was elected as an academic member.
 From 1930 to 1940, he was Commander-in-Chief of the Future Federation.
 In 1934, Pakštas organized the Society of Lithuanian Geographers and was its chairman until 1940.

 Pakštas also worked on building relations with countries abroad.
 From 1933 to 1939, he headed the Lithuanian–Swedish Society and from 1934 to 1939 he also served as vice-chairman for the Lithuanian–American Society; he belonged to the Lithuanian–French as well as Lithuanian–Swiss societies.
-He also participated in the establishment of the Political Club, the Lithuanian Western Union, the founding committee of the Lithuanian Catholic University, and the Romuva society.
+He also participated in the establishment of the Political Club, the Lithuanian Western Union, the founding committee of the Lithuanian Catholic University, and the Romuva Society.
 In 1938, some Lithuanian public figures such as Professors Stasys Šalkauskis and Steponas Kolupaila even urged him to become a presidential candidate for President of Lithuania.